Valentine’s Day represents a time to shower your loved one with affection, but this holiday can be challenging for those who are newly sober.

 - Visit the zoo and enjoy learning more about your favorite animals.

 If your partner has been attending a support group or house of worship that has planned a special Valentine’s Day event, this might be a great date idea to consider as well.
-You’ll be able to show your support and meet some of the people who are helping him or her with the recovery process.
+You’ll be able to show your support and meet some of the people who are helping your partner with the recovery process.

 Write a Special Love Note or Make a Memory Jar